wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 ```
 <!-- eventually for this code we can have both js and ts options-->

-- set `network` to `testnet` - this ensures that Wormhole Connect uses the testnet environment
+- Set `network` to `testnet` - this ensures that Wormhole Connect uses the testnet environment
-- set `chains` to `['Sui', 'Avalanche']` - configures the app to allow transfers between Sui and Avalanche Fuji, the testnet for Avalanche
+- Set `chains` to `['Sui', 'Avalanche']` - configures the app to allow transfers between Sui and Avalanche Fuji, the testnet for Avalanche

-### Customizing Wormhole Connect
+### Customize Wormhole Connect

 To further customize Wormhole Connect for your application, such as adjusting the UI, adding custom tokens, or configuring specific chain settings, you can refer to the [Wormhole Connect Configuration guide](/docs/build/applications/connect/configuration/#introduction){target=\_blank}.